nonblocking/mashroom/packages/plugin-packages/mashroom-http-proxy/README.md

 }
 ```

-Return forbidden for some reason:
+You could also return forbidden like this:

 ```ts
 export default class MyInterceptor implements MashroomHttpProxyInterceptor {